chris8736/maze_solving_turtlebot/README.md

 Run the nodes via the main.launch file after running roscore on your machine + gazebo or a real
 Turtlebot: roslaunch maze_solver main.launch

-Real Life simulation.txt: Provides link to youtube video that shows turtlebot making it through maze with our code.
+Real Life simulation.txt: Provides links to youtube videos that shows the TurtleBot making it through the maze, as well as to the Gazebo simulation demonstration.